William Armstrong, 1st Baron Armstrong: Later life

 In 1873 he served as High Sheriff of Northumberland.
-He was President of the North of England Institute of Mining and Mechanical Engineers from 1872–75.
+He was President of the North of England Institute of Mining and Mechanical Engineers from 1872 to 1875.
 He was elected as the president of the Institution of Civil Engineers in December 1881 and served in that capacity for the next year.
 He was conferred with Honorary Membership of the Institution of Engineers and Shipbuilders in Scotland in 1884.
 In 1886, he was persuaded to stand as a Unionist Liberal candidate for Newcastle, but was unsuccessful, coming third in the election.
 That same year he was presented with the Freedom of the City of Newcastle.
 In 1887 he was raised to the peerage as Baron Armstrong, of Cragside in the County of Northumberland.
 His last great project, begun in 1894, was the purchase and restoration of the huge Bamburgh Castle on the Northumberland coast, which remains in the hands of the Armstrong family.
 His wife, Margaret, died in September 1893, at their house in Jesmond.
 Armstrong died at Cragside on 27 December 1900, aged ninety.
 He was buried in Rothbury churchyard, alongside his wife.
-The couple had no children, and Armstrong’s heir was his great-nephew William Watson-Armstrong.
+The couple had no children, and Armstrong's heir was his great-nephew William Watson-Armstrong.
 He was succeeded as chairman of the company by his one-time protégé, Andrew Noble.

 Such was Armstrong's fame as a gun-maker that he is thought to be a possible model for George Bernard Shaw's arms magnate in Major Barbara.
 The title character in Iain Pears' historical-mystery novel Stone's Fall also has similarities to Armstrong.